-Organisations operating the 116 000 hotline shall:
+Organisations operating the 116000 hotline shall:

-1. Re-direct the calls that are not pertinent to the 116 000 hotline's scope to appropriate services

-Research shows that quite often people call the 116 000 to ask for help in cases that are not related to missing children, nor to the scope of the 116 000 service.
-In these cases, hotline operators have a social responsibility to provide contact details of, or re-direct the caller to, other competent hotlines and/or organisations.
+- 1. Re-direct the calls that are not pertinent to the 116000 hotline's scope to appropriate services Research shows that quite often people call the 116000 to ask for help in cases that are not related to missing children, nor to the scope of the 116000 service.
+In these cases, hotline operators have a social responsibility to provide contact details of, or re-direct the caller to, other competent hotlines and/or organisations. - 2.
+Build strategic partnerships with other relevant 116 numbers As well as re-directing non-pertinent calls to other services (see point 1. above), 116000 hotlines are encouraged to cooperate closely with other 116 numbers, insofar as their scope is complementary to that of the European hotline for missing children.